 TIME OF YEAR TO TRAVEL

+The Delta is an incredibly complex region.
+There are parts that are better to experience at specific times of the year, so care must be taken in choosing the area or areas to visit during your holiday.
 July through to October is Botswana’s winter and historically the finest time of year to be in the Okavango.
 At the beginning of this period, migrational game moves from areas outside the Okavango, focussing on the flood water and good grazing to be found in the Delta proper.
 As a result, the game viewing is absolutely outstanding, comparable in quality to anywhere else in Africa in its peak game-viewing season.
 October then sees the highest temperatures and a noticeable rise in humidity before the first good rains break in November and December.
 As soon as these rains set in, the game migrates out of the Okavango to areas of better grazing – the Pans and Kalahari in particular.
-The most rain falls in the first three months of the year, and is often viewed as the time to stay away.
-However resident game in the Okavango is superb, and travel in this period can still be very rewarding if an itinerary is designed well.
-April and May then sees the mega herds starting to return into the Okavango, with June being the first month when the majority of the herds are in the Delta - a secret time to travel!

 Combine a wet area with a dry area.
 In summary, it is important to move camps whilst staying in the Okavango.
 There are some seriously good dry camps which offer a completely different experience to the wet camps.
 Combining the two different styles will really make your trip.
 And if Botswana’s high prices scare you, then travel in April, May or November – certain camps still offer ridiculously good game-viewing and are much better value.